ThibautGery/docker-logging-example/article.md

 ![Flow diagram of fluentd](http://i.imgur.com/9YeOcod.png)

-  1. the data arrive with the tag setup by docker driver :
+  1. the data arrives with the tag setup by docker driver :
 `nginx.docker._container-name_`
-  2. Fluentd send it to the second step
+  2. Fluentd sends it to the second step
   3. the tag is modified to `docker._container-name_`
-  4. the data goes through the third step
+  4. data goes through the third step
-  5. the data are sent to Elasticsearch
+  5. data is sent to Elasticsearch

-Then you can run the application and query it with your favorite browser to see the data correctly formated in Kibana.
+Then you can run the application and query it with your favorite browser to see the data correctly formatted in Kibana.

 You can create diagrams from these data :
 ![Kibana result structured](http://i.imgur.com/SYVSPLH.png)